The high costs of low estimates

 Benchmark: Use data from similar projects.
 Benchmarking the estimate cost and schedule against similar projects which have already been completed can identify any final areas of concern.

-In the current economic climate, the challenge to the oil and gas, refining and petrochemicals industries to deliver projects safely, on time and on budget is more important than ever.
+In the current economic climate, the challenge to the natural resources industry to deliver projects safely, on time and on budget is more important than ever.
 It is therefore essential to have confidence the estimate has been produced using professional standards and methodologies, industry tools, and current data reflective of project and market conditions.